-At Scargill "relationships and sex education" is defined as teaching pupils about healthy, respectful relationships, focusing on family and friendships, in all contexts, including online.
-It is taught largely through PSHE and Science.
+This forms part of the Health Education Policy which is taught largely through Science and PSHE.
 The aim is to help children understand the biological development of the human body, together with the emotional changes which occur.
 These are considered within a moral and spiritual context which promotes Christian values of love and care within stable relationships.
-We work closely with parents by establishing open communication therefore all parents are consulted in the development and delivery of the curriculum.